dockstore/bcc2020-training/docker-training/Instructions.md

 ### Part B - Exploring Containers
 ---
-We will now try running a [Samtools](http://www.htslib.org/) container to convert SAM to BAM.
+We will now try running a [Samtools](http://www.htslib.org/) container to convert a SAM file to a BAM file.

 See the [part B readings](#part-a-readings) for more information.

 #### Sharing data between host and container
-Here we will map the /root/data on the host machine to /data on the container.
-Lets confirm that the files in /root/data are available on the container.
+Here we will map the /root/data on the host machine to **/data** on the container.
+Lets confirm that the files in **/root/data** are available on the container.

 Run the container in interactive mode with the folder mounted:
 ```shell